Automated generation of photonic circuits for Bell tests with homodyne measurements: Introduction

 With their high efficiency, low noise, high bandwidth and capability to operate at telecom wavelengths at room temperature, homodyne detectors are a natural candidate for implementing practical Bell tests.
 Coupled with a fully photonic circuit for state generation and manipulation, Bell tests may be implemented using integrated on-chip devices.
-Encouragingly, it has been shown that high CHSH violations can be achieved with homodyne measurements~\cite{Gilchrist1999,Munro1999,Wenger2003,Oudot2024}.
+Encouragingly, it has been shown that high or even maximal CHSH violations can be achieved with homodyne measurements~\cite{Gilchrist1999,Munro1999,Wenger2003,Oudot2024}.
 However, these proposals require tailored states whose experimental realizations is either unknown or, in the best of cases, very challenging.
-Meanwhile, realistic optical setups with homodyne detectors achieving a CHSH score of $\mathcal{B}\approx 2.048$ have been proposed~\cite{Garcia2004,Garcia2005}.
-This score is, however, below the threshold required by some DI protocols~\cite{Kaniewski2016,Valcarce2020}.
+Specifically, the proposal of the physical process required to implement the state yielding a maximal CHSH score $\mathcal{B}$ proposed in \cite{Wenger2003} is very far fetched.
+Likewise, the state producing a violation of $\mathcal{B}=2.14$ in \cite{Oudot2024} has a challenging implementation requiring six bosonic modes, each with high squeezing value, and four single-photon detectors.
+Meanwhile, the best known CHSH score based on a realistic optical setup, which uses standard optics equipment and homodyne detectors, achieves a CHSH score of $\mathcal{B}\approx 2.048$~\cite{Garcia2004,Garcia2005}.
+This score is, however, below the threshold required by some DI protocols.
+A notable example is self-testing the singlet state, which is infeasible for CHSH scores less than $2.051$~\cite{Valcarce2020}, while the most advanced protocol requires a score $\gtrapprox 2.106$~\cite{Kaniewski2016}.
 Therefore, designing realistic optical setups with homodyne detection leading to higher CHSH scores remains an open problem.

 With advances in integrated photonic circuits~\cite{Tanzilli2012,Pelucchi2021}, the implementation of circuits with a high number of elements and modes becomes possible, thus increasing the set of accessible optical states for CHSH tests.
 It is however challenging to discover suitable optical circuits, as the number of possible circuits grows exponentially with the number of optical elements considered.